Kennedy Space Center Launch Complex 39: After Space Shuttle retirement

 and the cancellation of Constellation Program in 2010, the future of the Launch Complex 39 pads was uncertain.

 By early 2011, NASA began informal discussions on use of the pads and facilities by private companies to fly missions for the commercial space market, culminating in a 20-year lease agreement with SpaceX for Pad 39A.

 Talks for use of the pad were underway between NASA and Space Florida—the State of Florida's economic development agency—as early as 2011, but no deal materialized by 2012, and NASA then pursued other options for removing the pad from the federal government inventory.

 Constellation program

-The last Shuttle launch from pad 39B was the nighttime launch of STS-116 on December 9, 2006.
+The Constellation program planned to use LC-39A for uncrewed Ares V launches and LC-39B for crewed Ares I launches.
+In preparation for this, NASA began modifying LC-39B to support Ares I launches with 39A planned to be modified in the mid 2010s for Ares V launches.
+Prior to Ares I-X, the last Shuttle launch from pad 39B was the nighttime launch of STS-116 on December 9, 2006.
 To support the final Shuttle mission to the Hubble Space Telescope STS-125 launched from pad 39A in May 2009, Endeavour was placed on 39B if needed to launch the STS-400 rescue mission.

 After the completion of STS-125, 39B was converted to launch the single test flight of the Constellation Program Ares I-X on October 28, 2009.
-This program was later canceled.
+Pad 39B was then planned to have the FSS and RSS removed in preparation for Ares I. However, in 2010, the Constellation program was cancelled.